Last Updated on

 What Are Intestinal Worms?

 Intestinal worms are parasitic worms such as tapeworms, roundworms, pinworms and hookworms, which can cause problems to humans once they begin infesting their body.
 They fester in the intestinal walls of humans and animals and lead to larger health issues if left untreated.
-Unhygienic and unsanitary surroundings and consumption of contaminated water or food are the common cause of intestinal worms infestation in the human body.
-There are few symptoms which can be related to an infestation of these parasitic worms.
+Unhygienic and unsanitary surroundings and consumption of contaminated water or food are the common causes of intestinal worms infestation in the human body.
+There are a few symptoms which can be related to an infestation of these parasitic worms.
 Early diagnosis can help locate the type of worms your kid is infected with.
-Once the type of worm is identified, you can easily treat your kid with the help of deworming medication prescribed your doctor.
+Once the type of worm is identified, you can easily treat your kid with the help of deworming medication prescribed by your doctor.

 What is Deworming?

 Deworming is the process of expelling intestinal worms or parasitic worms from the body by administering an anthelmintic medicine/drug.
 In other words, it is a medicated process of getting rid of intestinal worms.
-The deworming process includes the use of anthelmintics medication.
+The deworming process includes the use of anthelmintic medication.

 How Do Kids Get Worms?

 There are several causes of worms in children.
 Below, are some of the common ways through which kids can fall victim to parasitic worms:

 - Water is the most common medium of getting an infection.
 Drinking contaminated water can invite infestation of worms in your kids.